gokulapap/To-Do/README.md

 # To-Do
-A simple to-do Application
+A simple to-do Application to add any events and complete it on time and check your progress.

-#Usage
+# Usage

 [+] python todo.py add 'EVENT'       (add events)